brian-arnold/NgonorrhoeaeLinkageGenomics/GenerateMultispeciesAlleletable/README.md

-One of the files that is used as input by NgonorrhoeaeLinkageGenomics.pl is named:
+The file used as input by NgonorrhoeaeLinkageGenomics.pl named:
 >NgonorrhoeaeFA1090_NmeningitidisAlpha14_AlleleTable.txt

-and is essentially a reformatted version of the output from the program progressiveMauve that is easier to parse for downstream analyses.
+is essentially a reformatted version of the output from the program progressiveMauve, but easier to parse for downstream analyses.
 This subdirectory contains the necessary script to recompute this table, using a reference genome
 named: